panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 So, the 2 main differences between state and references:

-1. Updating state does trigger component re-rendering while updating a reference doesn't;
+1. Updating state triggers a component re-rendering, while updating a reference doesn't trigger
-2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference update is synchronously (the updated value is available right away).
+2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference update is synchronous (the updated reference value is available right away).

 From a higher point of view, references are used to store infrastructure data of the component, while the state stores information that is directly rendered on the screen.